-How to get discounts at the Apple Store
+Discounts don't come easy at the Apple Store, but they do exist

 Black Friday deals

 Though Black Friday isn't nearly as big a deal at Apple as it is at other retailers, Apple often has some kind of offer going on the biggest retail day of the year.
-In past years, Apple has given free Apple gift cards with purchase of certain big ticket items.
-There's no way to know if Apple will continue doing this, but if you're considering a large Apple purchase in the fall, it might be worth waiting to see.
+Usually, Apple gives away up to $200 in Apple gift cards with the purchase of certain big-ticket items.
+If you're considering a large Apple purchase, consider waiting until then.
+We have a complete Apple Black Friday Deals guide for you.
+We update this guide continually with the best deals, regardless of the season.

 Apple Gift Cards

-Speaking of gift cards, there are stores that sell gift cards at a discount or where you can get store rewards for buying gift cards.
-Giant Eagle, for example, sells Apple gift cards and give you rewards toward free gasoline at their GetGo gas stations with purchase.
-It might be more hassle to you than it's worth, but it is a way to save money.
+Speaking of gift cards, some stores sell gift cards at a discount or where you can get store rewards for buying gift cards.
+For example, Giant Eagle sells Apple gift cards and gives you rewards toward free gasoline at their GetGo gas stations with purchase.
+It might be more hassle for you than it's worth, but it is a way to save money.
 I did this before purchasing a MacBook Pro and I got a free tank of gas out of it.

 Apple Trade In

 If you have an older Apple device gathering dust, why not take advantage of Apple's Trade In program?
 Get an estimate right now to find out what your old device is worth.
 Mail it or bring it into Apple to get an immediate discount off of what you're buying.
-Or if you prefer, you can receive an Apple gift card that you can use for a later purchase.
+Or, if you prefer, you can receive an Apple gift card that you can use for a later purchase.

 College students

 College students get discounts on computers, iPad Pros, Apple Music, and Apple Pencils all year round.
 If you are a college student, you can shop either in the store or online through the Shop for College portal, found at the bottom of Apple's website.

-The discount is not percentage-based, rather, it will be different for each item.
-Shopping through this portal discounts the items automatically, it does not show original pricing.
+The discount is not percentage-based; rather, it will be different for each item.
+Shopping through this portal discounts the items automatically; it does not show original pricing.
 When shopping in the brick and mortar store, you will need a college ID or some other proof of attendance as well as a valid driver's license.

 Teachers and educators

-All teachers and educators at any level from preschool to graduate school are eligible for the exact same discounts and deals as college students as described above.
-You'll need to bring in proof of employment such as a teacher ID badge or pay stub.
-Your school will also need to be listed in Apple's system in order for the specialist to be able to apply your discount.
-In addition, if you're buying Apple products for your school, you can get a tax exemption.
+All teachers and educators at any level from preschool to graduate school are eligible for the exact same discounts and deals on Apple products as college students, as described above.
+Educators do not get the discount on Apple Music like college students do, however.

+You'll need to bring in proof of employment, such as a teacher ID badge or pay stub.
+Your school will also need to be listed in Apple's system for the specialist to apply your discount.
+Also, if you're buying Apple products for your school, you can get a tax exemption.

 Tax Exemption